-Back on board, social life revolved around the Club, a cosy lounge/bar that adjoins a gorgeous, spacious, light-filled library; the Lounge, where talks and concerts are held; the Restaurant; and the Lido, a big, open-air dining deck.
+Back onboard Noble Caledonia, social life revolved around the Club, a cosy lounge/bar that adjoins a gorgeous, spacious, light-filled library; the Lounge, where talks and concerts are held; the Restaurant; and the Lido, a big, open-air dining deck.

-The food was uniformly excellent and very much aimed at British tastes, with Marmite and baked beans on the breakfast menu; scones, clotted cream and Twining’s tea in the afternoons; and a traditional Sunday roast.
+The food was uniformly excellent and very much aimed at British tastes, with Marmite and baked beans on the breakfast menu.
+Scones, clotted cream and Twining’s tea in the afternoons.
+And of course, traditional Sunday roast.
 Not that local flavours were neglected: in Taormina we made complete pigs of ourselves scoffing rich cannoli (pastry cigars filled with a luscious cream-and-ricotta mixture), and on another day the Lido did a roaring trade when a mountain of fresh oysters was produced at lunchtime.

 Wine was included with lunch and dinner, which made for a sociable atmosphere (and a much reduced bar bill at the end of the cruise).
 There was plenty of choice, too.
 The house rosé was a rather sickly Californian Zinfandel, but the maître d’, having spotted my despair, magicked up several bottles of a fine, dry Sicilian that was served for the rest of the week.

-The Restaurant does have tables for two, but with such a sociable and jolly atmosphere, most passengers chose to mingle.
-One lady travelling alone told me how much she liked the open seating.
+The restaurant does have tables for two, but with such a sociable and jolly atmosphere, most passengers chose to mingle.
+One lady travelling solo told me how much she liked the open seating.
 “I can’t think of anything worse than being stuck with a bunch of other widows,” she said.

-Many of my fellow guests were well travelled Noble Caledonia devotees (it’s not unusual on these voyages for 70 per cent to be repeaters).
+Many of my fellow guests were well travelled Noble Caledonia devotees.
 Most were over 60 and understatedly posh: I shared tables with a nonagenarian doctor; an ex-RAF pilot; a haematologist who specialised in tropical diseases; a lady who bred racehorses; and several retired lawyers.